Exclusive: Fox nears firm bid for Sky via scheme of arrangement - sources

-LONDON Rupert Murdoch's Twenty-First Century Fox (FOXA.O) aims to table a firm cash bid valuing British broadcaster Sky (SKYB.L) at 10.75 pounds per share as early as Wednesday to help him buy the rest of the company, four people familiar with the matter said.
+LONDON (Reuters) - Rupert Murdoch's Twenty-First Century Fox (FOXA.O) aims to table a firm cash bid valuing British broadcaster Sky (SKYB.L) at 10.75 pounds per share as early as Wednesday for the 61 percent of the company it does not already own, four people familiar with the matter said.

-The two companies have agreed to press ahead with a scheme of arrangement which is a court-approved agreement typically used in friendly takeovers in the UK, two of the sources said on Monday.

-This could make it easier for Fox to wrap up a deal as it would only require 75 percent approval from shareholders, against 90 percent through a straight takeover under UK rules.
+The two companies have agreed to press ahead with a scheme of arrangement, two of the sources said on Monday.
+That is a court-approved agreement typically used in friendly takeovers in the UK which requires 75 percent approval from shareholders, against 90 percent through a straight takeover under UK rules.

-This comes after Fox made a proposed offer of the same value on Friday and received the backing of Sky's independent directors.
+Were Fox to get the deal approved by 75 percent of Sky's independent shareholders, the scheme structure would make it easier to get full approval and delist the company.

+Several small shareholders including Standard Life, Jupiter Asset Management and Royal London have already sought a higher price and questioned the initial green light given by Sky's Independent Committee, and the sources said Sky could push for a sweetened bid once a firm offer is tabled.

-Sources said Fox does not plan to increase its bid for the time being as it had already significantly improved a previous offer which was not made public.
+But they said Fox did not plan to increase its bid for the time being as it had already significantly improved a previous offer which was not made public.
 Murdoch is also expected to keep Sky's chief executive Jeremy Darroch to run the business as he wants continuity for the company, two of the sources said.

+Murdoch's Fox said on Friday it had struck a preliminary deal with Sky's independent directors to buy the firm, five years after a phone hacking scandal at one of Murdoch's British newspapers derailed a previous attempt.

+Matt Hancock, a junior minister in the department of media, said the government would follow the correct procedure after opposition politicians told parliament on Monday that the events of 2011 showed that any new deal had to be closely scrutinized.

+"If a bid at this level is forthcoming, shareholders themselves will have the opportunity to accept a price which reflects a 40 percent premium or they can chose to continue to hold their stock," said a Sky spokesperson reacting to Reuters' report.
+Fox declined to comment.

-If successful, Murdoch's second attempt to acquire the 61 percent in Sky it does not already own would give him full control of a pay-TV network spanning 22 million households in Britain, Ireland, Austria, Germany and Italy.
+If successful, Murdoch's second attempt to acquire the rest of Sky would give him full control of a pay-TV network spanning 22 million households in Britain, Ireland, Austria, Germany and Italy.

-Murdoch, who also owns the Sun and The Times newspapers through his other company NewsCorp (NWSA.O), has long seen a tie-up with Sky as a logical, strategic deal and is especially keen to get direct access to Sky's customers, one of the sources said.
+Murdoch, who also owns the Sun and The Times newspapers through NewsCorp, which has now separated from Fox, has long seen a tie-up with Sky as a logical, strategic deal and is especially keen to get direct access to Sky's customers, one of the sources said.

-Sky could push for a sweetened bid once a firm offer is tabled, the sources said, since several small shareholders including Standard Life, Jupiter Asset Management and Royal London have sought a higher price and questioned the initial green light given by Sky's Independent Committee.

 Sky created the Independent Committee of directors to assess the deal in a move to ease shareholders' concerns on governance given that James Murdoch is both the chairman of Sky and the chief executive of Fox.